w3c/wai-curricula/content/designer/information-design.md

 Optional ideas to assess knowledge:

-* Portfolio &mdash; Students oragnize different pieces of information on a website, including text, forms, and images.
+* Portfolio &mdash; Students organize different pieces of information on a website, including text, forms, and images.
 Assess how students provide mechanisms for people to identify different pieces of information, how students split large amounts of information into smaller and more manageable pieces, and how they group related information together.

 ## Teaching Resources

 Suggested resources to support your teaching:

-* [How People with Disabilities Use the Web](/people-use-web/) &mdash; Provides stories of people with disabilities using the Web; describes types of disabilities and some of the barriers that people encounter using the Web; and introduces types of assistive technologies and adaptive strategies that some people use.
+* [[How People with Disabilities Use the Web]](/people-use-web/) &mdash; Provides stories of people with disabilities using the Web; describes types of disabilities and some of the barriers that people encounter using the Web; and introduces types of assistive technologies and adaptive strategies that some people use.
 * [Keyboard Compatibility (Web Accessibility Perspectives)](https://www.w3.org/WAI/perspective-videos/keyboard/) &mdash; Is one of the Web accessibility perspectives videos that show accessibility features and how they impact people with disabilities.
 * [WCAG](https://www.w3.org/WAI/standards-guidelines/wcag/) &mdash; Address accessibility of web content on desktops, laptops, tablets, and mobile devices.